Hasnanivishal/graph-in-js/README.md

 14. <details>
     <summary>
         <b>
-            Perform Dijkastra's Algo to find out Shortest Path to all nodes.[ Using Priority Queue ]
+            Perform Dijkastra's Algo to find out the Shortest Distance to all nodes And Shortest Path b/w two node?[ Using Priority Queue ]
         </b>
     </summary>
      <p>